Jon-hattan/Engineering-Automations/README.md

   - `RFIW Separator`
   These require more user input and are better run in the foreground.

-> You can enable or disable PiP when launching the automation by clicking the dropdown next to the **Run** button in UIPath Assistant.
+> You can enable or disable PiP by clicking on the automation and going to "Configure".